DanielKolas/OptimoDevelopment/README.md

 made by: Daniel Kolas, November 2022

 ## General info
 This project was created as the recruitment task for Optimo Development company.
 The design is based on the neon lights.
+Additionally, there is a short renovation plan in English.

 ## Technologies
 Project is created with: